rsescosio/covid19-pt-schools/README.md

 No non-standard hardware is required.
 Other than installation of these required software and packages, no installation is needed.

+## Acknowledgments
+We appreciate the valuable discussions with members of the Infectious Disease Modeling Group at the University Medical Center Utrecht in the Netherlands.

 ## Funding
-The authors gratefully acknowledge funding from the Fundação para a Ciência e a Tecnologia, I.P., through national funds, under the project 2022.01448.PTDC “Controlo dirigido da COVID-19 após a vacinação em massa”, DOI 10.54499/ 2022.01448.PTDC.
-This work was also supported by UID/04046/2025 Centre grant from the Fundação para a Ciência e a Tecnologia, Portugal (to BioISI).
+The authors gratefully acknowledge funding from the Fundação para a Ciência e a Tecnologia, I.P., through national funds, under the project 2022.01448.PTDC, DOI 10.54499/ 2022.01448.PTDC.
+This work was also supported by UID/00100, BioISI (DOI: 10.54499/UIDB/04046/2020) Centre grant from FCT, Portugal (to BioISI).
 Benedetta Canfora was supported by the Swaantje Mondt travel fund from the Center for Complex Systems Studies at Utrecht University.
 Ganna Rozhnova was supported by the VERDI project (101045989), funded by the European Union.
 Views and opinions expressed in this article are however those of the author(s) only and do not necessarily reflect those of the European Union or the Health and Digital Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

-We also appreciate the valuable discussions with Infectious Disease Modeling Group members at the University Medical Center Utrecht.
+## Correspondence
+Correspondence and material requests should be addressed to Dr. Ganna Rozhnova, Julius Center for Health Sciences and Primary Care, University Medical Center Utrecht, P.O.
+Box 85500 Utrecht, The Netherlands; email: [g.rozhnova@umcutrecht.nl](mailto:g.rozhnova@umcutrecht.nl).